ayushsharma74/stream-pulse/README.md

-# Stream Plus - A YouTube Clone
+# Stream Pulse - A YouTube Clone

 Stream Plus is a modern YouTube clone application built using the powerful React ecosystem.
 This project aims to provide a feature-rich and user-friendly platform for streaming and discovering videos, leveraging the latest technologies and best practices in web development.